m3ccanico/LtoM/README.md

 # LtoM

-Uses a line (defined by two coordinates) and generate A4 maps that cover the defined line.
+Uses a line (defined by two coordinates) and a Geo-TIFF file as the input.
+It then generates a script that cuts landscape A4 pages out along the line with some overlap between them, adds coordinates, and the declination.

 ## Run